 Our standard mounting method is threaded studs integrally mounted into the backs of each letter.
 You tell us the thickness of the mounting surface, we determine the stud length.
 The threaded fixings pass through template drilled holes and fasten up from inside the yacht with the aid of washers and nuts.
 The letters will fit directly flush onto the mounting surface.
 Please contact us for details on correctly sealing the drilled holes from the elements.

-Letters supplied with standoff’s is our other typical mounting method.
+Letters supplied with standoffs are our other typical mounting method.

 All of our yacht names are sent out with a comprehensive list of installation instructions and on the whole, with the correct equipment, are fairly easy to install.
 We also offer a world wide installation service.